jojorionstep/markdown2pptx/README.md

 # markdown2pptx
-A framework for easily creating  pptx using markdown
+A Simple framework for easily creating  pptx using markdown.

+It does not yet operate.

 # Todo
 - set a title